-How Can Brian White & Associates Help My Family After a Fatal Car Accident in Houston, Texas?
+How Can Attorney Brian White Personal Injury Lawyers Help My Family After a Fatal Car Accident in Houston, Texas?

 Each year, over half a million car crashes occur in the state of Texas.
 And Houston’s roads are some of the most dangerous in the country.
 If your loved one’s fatal accident occurred on a local Houston thoroughfare, you need a personal injury attorney that’s familiar with the conditions.

-At Brian White & Associates, P.C., we have more than 45 years of experience fighting for injury victims and their families.
+At Attorney Brian White Personal Injury Lawyers, we have more than 45 years of experience fighting for injury victims and their families.
 We understand how devastating fatal car accidents can be, and are prepared to do everything in our power to help you recover compensation from those responsible.

 Here’s how our personal injury lawyers in Houston, Texas, can help you with your car accident claim:

 - We handle all the details.
 Our law firm is a full-service law office.
 When you need to file a claim to recover compensation for your loved one’s wrongful death, we manage the details so you can honor your loved one’s memory.

 - We develop an end-to-end legal strategy.
 From gathering accident reports and filing an insurance claim, to negotiating settlement offers, and through preparing your fatal car accident case for trial, our years of experience have helped us streamline our fatal car accident representation.